Easy Homemade Lemonade

 There’s nothing better than an ice-cold glass of homemade lemonade on a hot day.

-The trick to making the perfect lemonade is to make a simple syrup where the sugar completely dissolves before it’s added to the lemon juice and water.
+The trick to making the perfect lemonade is to make it with simple syrup.

-As simple as this sounds, before knowing this I’ve made my share of lemonade where I added granulated sugar to the lemon juice and water, and it never seemed to be sweet enough.
+Before knowing this I’ve made my share of lemonade where I added granulated sugar directly into the lemon juice and water.

 Let’s check out the ingredients.